robertzk/lockbox/README.md

   name: director
   version: 0.2.1
   repo: robertzk/director
+  load: false # This package will not be loaded by default.
+The user must
+              # request it by calling library(director).
+In that case,
+              # the correct version (0.2.1) will be loaded.
 -
   # Use the kselection package version 0.2.0 from CRAN.
   # If this is not the current version, the CRAN archive will be used.